 WhatsApp Crypto Scams

-A particular problem over the last year in India, WhatsApp groups full of bitcoin “analysts” promising near-to 100% returns on investments.
+A particular problem over the last year in India, WhatsApp groups full of Bitcoin “analysts” promising near-to 100% returns on investments have been popping up regularly.

 “Cheerleaders” were present in the group, seemingly used to confirm the claims made by analysts – however, it’s likely they’re just part of the scam too.